MLB relief pitcher of the year award to honor an essential role — just ask the Dodgers

 Follow Rotoworld Player News for the latest fantasy and betting player news and analysis all season long.

-Game details & how to watch Guardians at Diamondbacks
+Game details & how to watch Royals at White Sox

 Never miss a second of the action and stay up-to-date with all the latest team stats and player news.
 Check out our day-by-day MLB schedule page, along with detailed matchup pages that update live in-game with every out.

-• Pitching matchup for August 19, 2025: Tanner Bibee vs. Eduardo Rodriguez
+• Pitching matchup for August 25, 2025: Noah Cameron vs. Shane Smith

 Rotoworld still has you covered with all the latest MLB player news for all 30 teams.
 Check out the feed page right here on NBC Sports for headlines, injuries and transactions where you can filter by league, team, positions and news type!

-Expert picks & predictions for tonight’s game between the Guardians and the Diamondbacks
+Expert picks & predictions for tonight’s game between the Royals and the White Sox

 Rotoworld Best Bet